copernicus-mogley/zkav.club/opportunities/README.md

 * Privacy-first by default (consent, boundaries, no weird surprises)

-* A bias toward free/open-source and decentralized (p2p) tools, with pragmatism when needed.
+* A bias toward free/open-source and decentralized (p2p) tools, with reality when needed.

 ## Get involved